SaniyaAbushakimova/Red-Wine-Quality-Classification-using-Supervised-Learning/README.md

 ### Purpose
 - Understand the relationship between the quality of red wine and its chemical properties
 - Answer the following research questions:
---*What is the difference between low-quality and high-quality red wine in mean acidity, which include fixed acidity, volatile acidity, citric acid, and pH?*
+  - *What is the difference between low-quality and high-quality red wine in mean acidity, which include fixed acidity, volatile acidity, citric acid, and pH?*
---*Does alcohol have a positive correlation with red wine quality?*
+  - *Does alcohol have a positive correlation with red wine quality?*
---*What is the proportion of high-quality red wines whose alcohol concentration is larger than the average?
+  - *What is the proportion of high-quality red wines whose alcohol concentration is larger than the average?
 What is the proportion of low-quality red wines whose alcohol concentration is lower than the average?*

 ### Content
 - `Project_1/Project_1_solution.ipynb`- the project report and a code written in `Python`.